packagist/private-packagist-docs/enterprise/troubleshooting.md

 you can open Private Packagist pages in your browser without an error.
 Please see the section about `Invalid x509 keypair` for more information on how to add your intermediate certificates to your certificate file.

+#### Ready state command canceled: context deadline exceeded

+If you move the application behind a HTTP proxy or if you change docker's config or your host system's network configuration in a way that the internal docker IPs change then replicated won't be able to check the availability of the other containers anymore.
+This can be fixed by rerunning the original replicated install script.
+This will leave your current installation in tact but rewrite the main config files and therefore update the host IP and the NO_PROXY environment.